bw-dani/tackle-it/README.md

 - Homepage rendering the summary of the tasks
 - To-Do page with index and add button
 - Task detail page with edit and delete
-- Backend working properly CRUD
+- Backend working properly CRUD.
-_

 <br>